artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 See the `InvertedButton` component, it has three `props` being passed in: `text`, `selected` and `onPress`.
 If any of those props were to change the entire `InvertedButton` component would be re-rendered to the native view hierarchy.
 These `props` are the key to passing data downwards through your hierarchy.
 Note: you cannot access the parent component (without passing it in as a prop.)

-You should therefore consider `props` as immutable bits of app state.
+You should therefore consider `props` as immutable bits of app state relevant to the component it's being passed into.

 ### State-again

 A component also has a `state` attribute.
-The key to understanding the difference between `props` and `state` is, `state` is something controlled within that component that can change - `props` do not.
+The key to understanding the difference between `props` and `state` is: `state` is something controlled within that component that can change - `props` do not.

 The above example is a pretty good example of this, when this component is first added to the hierarchy, we send a networking request to get whether you are following something or not.
 The parent component (`Header`) does not need to update when we know whether you are following or not, but the `InvertedButton` does.
 So, it is `state` for the parent, but a `prop` for the `InvertedButton`.
 This means changing the state for `following` will only cause a re-render in the button.